The work of the Town Council is conducted by the Councillors, its officer, committees, working parties and external groups. These are as follows:

 The Council consists of twelve elected members each representing the entire town.
 The Council meets monthly, usually in the last week of the month on Mondays and Wednesdays.
 Meetings are open to the public and press except where items of a confidential nature are dealt with.
 A time slot is allocated for public participation by prior arrangement with the Clerk.
 Elections for Council take place every four years.

-The Council has six main committees:
+The Council has four main committees:

 Planning: To respond to statutory consultation on all planning applications within the parish.